 Sadly, buckwheat (Fagopyrum esculentum) is a crop that has almost disappeared from American agriculture.
 Plantings dropped from about 1,000,000 acres in 1918 to about 50,000 acres in 1964.
 After that, I’m told, acreage records are not available—in other words, there wasn’t enough to bother counting.

 Buckwheat is not even remotely related to wheat—it’s not even a grass—but is so named because the seed is ground into flour and used like wheat.
-It is gluten free, which is why the buckwheat cakes were always made with yeast.
+It is gluten free and contains high levels of amino acids.

 Buckwheat grows fast even in poor soils as long as the soil is well-drained.
 A newly planted field can yield seed in as little as six weeks.
 The quantity of seed produced is greatly increased in the presence of pollinators—especially honey bees.
 And as all beekeepers know, the nectar produces a rich, dark honey with the flavor and consistency of molasses.
 Of all the varietal honeys, it is reported to be the highest in vitamins and minerals.